zeroasiccorp/umi/README.md

 ### 3.4.11 RESP_LINK

-RESP_LINK is a reserved 32-bit reserved link message for link layer non-memory mapped actions such as credit updates, time stamps, and framing.
-MSG[31-8] are all available as user specified control bits.
-The message is local to the signal (physical) layer and does not include routing information.
+RESP_LINK is a reserved CMD only transaction for link layer non-memory mapped actions such as credit updates, time stamps, and framing.
+CMD[31-8] are all available as user specified control bits.
+The transaction is local to the signal (physical) layer and does not include routing information.

 ### 3.5 Transaction Mapping Examples